 First and foremost, realize that a lot of the information you’re going to find online is absolute junk.
 For that reason, always make certain that you know if the person who you’re reading actually knows what they’re talking about.
 Do they have experience?
 Are they writing for a reputable site?
 Have you heard this advice many times before?

-Only if you can answer ‘yes’ to at least one of these questions should you listen to what they have to say.
+Only if you can answer ‘yes’ to at least one of these questions should you listen to what they have to say?
 Otherwise, you might well end up being led down the garden path.
 You’re actually in a good position, as you haven’t picked up any bad habits or horrible ideas yet.
-Some people out there could really benefit if they would be willing to let some of the bad ideas they’ve got go.
+Some people out there could really benefit if they would be willing to let some of the bad ideas they’ve got going.

 Know your Customers

 You can’t market if you don’t know who your customers are.
 For that reason, it is vital to always be doing research on them.
 Marketing is a two-way street.
 The customers tell you who they are and what they want and then you find some way to strengthen their identity and give them what they want.
+Identify your customer search intent and find out what they are looking for online, besides the demographics and behavioral criteria.
+Look deeper, do some research and offer content on your website that they need to hook them and convert them afterward.

 What is the target market?
 It’s such an important question.
 The better defined your target market is and the more you know about them, the better off you’ll be to craft your message so that it appeals to them.
 And that can make the difference between a lackluster response to a marketing campaign and something that goes viral.
 So always know who your target market is.